aldefouw/redcap_cypress/README.md

 **To answer these questions, in the past, we've had to do manual testing.**

+## Manual Testing

-And manual testing has served many of us very well.
-But manual testing has some inherent challenges.
+Manual testing has served many of us very well.
+However, manual testing has some inherent challenges.

+Those challenges include, but are not limited to, the following:

 ---
 ### Manual Testing Challenges